-The exact thickness of the leather wrap depends on the desired decoration - for plain scabbards, it's 0.8mm thick goat leather, for embossed pieces, it's 1.2mm thick cow.
+The exact thickness of the leather wrap depends on the desired decoration - for plain scabbards, it's 0.8mm thick goat leather, for embossed pieces, it's 1.2mm thick cow leather.

-Colours in the list are available with no extra cost.
-Contact us if you don't find the colour you're looking for.
+Colours listed in the dropdown menu are available with no extra cost.
+If you can't find the colour you're looking for, contacts us!

-- loop suspension: based on period illustrations, it was the most frequent method.
+- Loop suspension: based on period illustrations, it was the most frequent method of hanging your Messer.
 Two channels are formed at the back/top of the scabbard, and a leather loop is threaded through them.
 The scabbard hangs vertically from the belt.

-- 2-point baldric: Sometimes seen on illustrations.
-Similar to the previous method, but the two straps join with the two halves of the belt in one point, held together by a rivet and a plate boss.
+- 2-point baldric: sometimes seen on illustrations.
+Similar to the 2- point baldric, but the two straps join with the two halves of the belt in one point, held together by a rivet and a plate boss.
 The straps and the belt form an X, and the belt is worn accross the shoulder opposite from the weapon.

-- Plain: The leather is left completely plain, the most common according to illustrations.
+- Plain: the leather is well-oiled and left completely plain.

-- Floral: Based on period manuscript border art and surviving leatherwork from the same era.
+- Floral: based on period manuscript border art and surviving leatherwork from the same era.
 Made by incising and embossing.
-We are happy to paint it to striking, contrasting colours, with the colour scheme inspired by period art.
+We are happy to paint it to striking, contrasting colors, with the color scheme inspired by period art.

-- Architectural: Following the geometric rules seen on Gothic architecture, we can create either simple or highly complex decoration for your scabbard.
+- Architectural: Following the geometric rules seen in Gothic architecture, we can create either simple or highly complex decoration for your scabbard.
 The most striking feature of the complex version is the inclusion of rose windows into the design.
-Like the floral decoration, techniques include incising and embossing.
+Similarly to the floral decoration, techniques include incising and embossing.

-Our scabbards are all handmade items, from core to decoration, using organic materials, therefore variations may occur.
+Our scabbards are all handmade items, from core to decoration, using organic materials, therefore variations between pieces may occur.

 While filing the order for a scabbard, please state the sidedness in the comments- is it meant to be for a left- or a right- handed blade?